perliedman/leaflet-routing-machine/README.md

 }).addTo(map);
 ```

+By default, the control lets the user add new waypoints by both drag-n-drop on the route's line
+in the map, or by adding new waypoints in the control's sidebar.

+Unless geocoding is enabled (see below), your code should set start and end waypoints for the control,
+since it can otherwise only be done by typing location names.

 ### Geocoding support

 To let the user enter location addresses, a so called geocoder must be used.
 OSRM does not